bin-cli/bin-cli/CONTRIBUTING.md

 ## Feature Suggestions

-Feel free to open an [Issue], but please note that Bin CLI is intentionally kept as simple as possible (see [#66] for details), so I'm only likely to accept/implement high-value features that don't slow things down.
+Feel free to open an [Issue], but please note that Bin CLI is intentionally kept as simple as possible (see [GOALS]), so I'm only likely to accept/implement high-value features that don't slow things down.

 ## Documentation Improvements